leisuzz/ProtoCode/README.md

 conda activate name_of_your_environment
 ```

-## 'Paper_Extraction'
+## Paper_Extraction

-Extract and save content from URL
+'Paper_Extraction' Extract and save content from URL

 ### Content Configuration